SD-WAN vs. Traditional WAN: Key Differences and Benefits

 Unlike traditional WAN, SD-WAN offers built-in security functionality, such as Next Generation Firewall (NGFW), Virtual Private Networks (VPNs) and advanced threat protection for streamlined security processes.

-The emergency of Secure Access Service Edge (SASE), converging SD-WAN and Secure Service Edge (SSE), which integrates security services like Zero Trust Network Access (ZTNA) and Secure Web Gateway (SWG) into the network infrastructure.
+The emergence of Secure Access Service Edge (SASE), converging SD-WAN and Secure Service Edge (SSE), which integrates security services like Zero Trust Network Access (ZTNA) and Secure Web Gateway (SWG) into the network infrastructure.
 This unified approach for managing the SD-WAN network and the SASE security functionality ensures greater protection of the network by allowing network administrators to align their entire network and its processes with Zero Trust principles.

 Support for Multiple Underlay Types